What is Nessusd.exe and Why It Causes High CPU Usage

 How to remove nessusd.exe

-If you’ve decided that you no longer require the Nessus Vulnerability Scanner, you can remove the nessusd.exe file by uninstalling the software.
-Follow these steps:
+If you decide you don’t need the Nessus Vulnerability Scanner anymore, you can get rid of the nessusd.exe file by uninstalling the software.
+Just follow these steps:

-1. Navigate to the “Control Panel” by searching for it in the Windows search bar.
+1. Go to “Control Panel” by searching for it in the Windows search bar.

-4. Click on the software, then click “Uninstall” at the top of the window.how to remove nessusd.exe
+4. Click on the software, then hit “Uninstall” at the top of the window.how to remove nessusd.exe

-5. Follow the prompts to uninstall the software.
+5. Follow the on-screen instructions to remove the software.

-This will remove the software and all of its associated files, including nessusd.exe.
-However, keep in mind that the Nessus Vulnerability Scanner is an important security tool.
-Before uninstalling it, ensure you have another security solution in place to avoid leaving your system vulnerable.
+Doing this will take away the software and all its files, including nessusd.exe.
+But remember, the Nessus Vulnerability Scanner is a key security tool.
+Make sure you have another security solution ready so your system isn’t left exposed.

-The nessusd.exe process is a crucial part of the Nessus Vulnerability Scanner by Tenable.
-Although it may cause high resource usage due to the nature of its tasks, it generally shouldn’t cause significant performance issues.
+The nessusd.exe process is an important part of the Nessus Vulnerability Scanner by Tenable.
+While it’s known to use a lot of resources because of its important job, it usually doesn’t cause big performance problems.

 Nyau Wai Hoe